shivenmian/IntelliCode/README.md

 IntelliCode is a slackbot I wrote in under an hour, which gives you instant coding answers!
 It returns answers taken up from StackOverflow (accepted answers / the most voted ones) for your queries.

-Built this for Byldathon v10, IIIT Delhi.
+Built this for Byldathon v10, IIIT Delhi (came 2nd overall).

 ![alt text](http://i.imgur.com/XluzYd4.png "IntelliCode")